Grading systems by country: Russia

 Most Russian educational institutions use a five-point grading scale:

 Qualifiers + and − are often used to add some degree of differentiation between the grades: e.g., 4+ is better than 4, but not quite as good as 5−.
 Grading varies greatly from school to school, university to university, and even teacher to teacher, even for courses that lend themselves to objective markings, such as mathematics and applied sciences.
-Even though the grades technically range from 1 to 5, 1 is not common and is rarely given for academic reasons—in many cases, a 1 is given as a result of failure to show up for or to complete an exam.
+Even though the grades technically range from 1 to 5, 1 is not common and is rarely given for academic reasons—in a number of cases, a 1 is given as a result of failure to show up for or to complete an exam.
 A 2 grade usually means that the student showed no or little knowledge in a subject.

 It may be worth mentioning that 1 is a fairly exotic grade in Russian schools, but it does officially exist.
 The generally used grades are 2 to 5.
 Plus (+) and minus (−) modifiers follow the same tendency; they are rarely used in middle school and almost never in colleges or universities.
 Some institutions and teachers, dissatisfied with the five-point scale, work with various larger ones, but these grading systems are not recognized by the state and require conversion for official use.

 A considerably more complex grading system has been implemented for the recently introduced Unified state examinations.
 In this system, a "primary grade" is the sum of points for completed tasks, with each of the tasks having a maximum number of points allocated to it.
 The maximum total primary grade varies by subject so that one might obtain a primary grade of 23 out of 37 in mathematics and a primary grade of 43 out of 80 in French.
 The primary grades are then converted into final or "test grades" by means of a sophisticated statistical calculation, which takes into account the distribution of primary grades among the examinees.
 This system has been criticized for its lack of transparency.

 At universities some subjects are graded "Pass/No pass" or "Credit/No Credit" (зачёт/незачёт, pronounced "zachòt/nyezachòt"); the rest are typically graded on the five-point scale.
 The "Pass/No Pass" grades do not have any official numeric representation.
 When zachòt – (credit- or pass-) type subjects are graded as "Pass/No pass", this represents a student's knowledge of a subject.
 Each university applies its own standards with respect to the knowledge a student must have in order to pass a subject.
 Zachòt equival to pass with mark of minimum 77% to maximum 100%.
 Students in Russia must pass all prescribed courses in order to graduate.